On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Points in disks in extensions of the base field

 \begin{proof} Let $a \in F \cap D$.
 We fix $\pi_E$ a uniformizer of $E$, and let $a^0$ be the $E$-part of $a$.
 Let $\sigma$ be the Frobenius of $\Gal(F/E)$.
 Then $v_E(a-\sigma(a)) = v_E(a-a^0)$.
 So any disk containing $a$ and $\sigma(a)$ also contains $a^0$. \end{proof}

 We also recall the well-known result:

-\begin{lemm} Let $f$ be a rational function.
-Then for any disk $D$, if $f$ does not have a pole in $D$ then $f(D)$ is also a disk.
-Moreovoer, if $D$ is defined over $E$ and $f\in E(X)$ then $f(D)$ is defined over $E$. \end{lemm}
+\begin{lemm} Let $f \in \bar\Q_p(X)$ be a rational fraction with indeterminate $X$.
+Then for any disk $D$, if $f$ does not have a pole in $D$, then $f(D)$ is also a disk.
+Moreover, if $D$ is defined over $E$ and $f\in E(X)$, then $f(D)$ is defined over $E$. \end{lemm}